 Gary Gordon received his degree in electrical engineering from the University of California.
 Before becoming project leader on the laser interferometer, he did logic design on the HP Computing Counter and conceived the Logic Probe and Logic Clip, two handy gadgets for IC logic checkout.
-Gary has seven patents pending, three of which cover the interferometer's error plotting, smoothing, resolution extension, and counting techniques.
-He received his MSEE this year from Stanford University, which means that he'll now have less studying to do and more time for sailing and designing contemporary furniture.
+Gary has seven patents pending, three of which cover the interferometer's error plotting, smoothing, resolution

+SPECIFICATIONS

-SPECIFICATIONS HP Model 5525A Laser Interferometer
+HP Model 5525A Laser Interferometer

-ACCURACY (exclusive of velocity of light, alignment and work piece temperature): 5 parts in 107 \pm 1 count in least significant digit (\pm 2 counts in metric units).
-RESOLUTION (least count): NORMAL MODE: 0.00001 in or 0.0002 mm. × 10 MODE: 0.00001 in or 0.00002 mm.
+ACCURACY (exclusive of velocity of light, alignment and work piece temperature): 5 parts in $10^7 \pm 1$ count in least significant digit ( $\pm 2$ counts in metric units).

+RESOLUTION (least count):

+NORMAL MODE: 0.00001 in or 0.0002 mm,

+× 10 MODE: 0.000001 in or 0.00002 mm,

-OPERATING RANGE: 200 ft, 60 meters, in typical machine shop environments.
+OPERATING RANGE: 200 ft, 60 meters, in typical machine shop environments,